craig-m/rpi_cluster/readme.md

 # Design decisions

-* Start with vanilla Raspbian installation, with default SSH access.
+* Start with vanilla Raspbian installations, with default SSH access.
 * Operate all critical services in high availability.
 * Ability to easily rebuild any failed R-Pi node, expect that nodes might randomly fail.
 * The R-Pi cluster should be self contained, minimise any external DHCP + DNS dependencies.